mdom/termpub/README.md

     Undo search highlighting.
 If highlighting is already off because of a previous ESC-u command, turn highlighting back on.

+- !

+    Asks for an external Unix command and executes it in a subshell.

 - \\

     Show chapter source.